mongodb-developer/atlas-admin-api-digest-auth/README.md

 ## Setup

 To connect to the Atlas Administration API, you need to generate an [organization API key](https://www.mongodb.com/docs/atlas/configure-api-access/#std-label-create-org-api-key).
+Make sure you add your IP address in the API access list!

 Then, export the following environment variables, where `ATLAS_USER` is your _public key_ and `ATLAS_USER_KEY` is your _private key_.